open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

   sheet
   <https://docs.google.com/spreadsheets/d/1F-KWcdvH_63iXjZf0cgCfDiFX6XXW3qw6rlR8DZrFpQ/edit#gid=138167638>`__

-.. note:: Have a look at the :ref:`tether-voltage` page for more details on probing and verifying headstage power voltages
+.. note:: Have a look at the :ref:`tether_voltage` page for more details on probing and verifying headstage power voltages